Child Abuse Allegations

 If anyone fails to make a report of child abuse or neglect as provided by Texas law, they can be charged with a misdemeanor or state jail felony offense.

-If you have been accused of committing child abuse or neglect throughout Texas, including the areas of Collin County, Dallas County, Tarrant County, Denton County, Lubbock County, El Paso County, Bexar County, Nueces County, Webb County, Bell County, Travis County, Williamson County, Fort Bend County, Galveston County, Harris County and Montgomery County, contact Stuckle & Ferguson today.
-Paul Stuckle is a knowledgeable Dallas family crimes attorney who will make every effort to help you achieve the most desirable outcome for your particular situation.
-Contact Stuckle & Ferguson today for a free consultation at (972) 423-4405 or send an online message about your child abuse allegations in Texas.
+If you have been accused of committing child abuse or neglect throughout Texas, including the areas of Collin County, Dallas County, Tarrant County, and Denton County, contact Stuckle & Associates PLLC today.
+Paul Stuckle is a knowledgeable family crimes attorney who will make every effort to help you achieve the most desirable outcome for your particular situation.
+Contact Stuckle & Associates PLLC today for a free consultation at (972) 423-4405 or send an online message about your child abuse allegations in Texas.